James Truitt

-James Truitt (died November 18, 1981) was an American journalist who worked for Life and Time magazines.
+James Truitt (born 1920/1921 - died November 18, 1981) was an American journalist who worked for Life and Time magazines.
 He later became the vice president of Newsweek magazine.

 He is known for being quoted by the National Enquirer in 1976 as alleging that Mary Pinchot Meyer, the ex-wife of Cord Meyer, had a two-year affair with John F. Kennedy.

 Career

 Born in Chicago, Illinois, Truitt was raised in a prominent family in Baltimore, Maryland.
 He served as a Naval officer in the Pacific theatre of World War II, then returned to work for the US State Department.
-He married his first wife, the sculptor Anne Truitt, in September 1947 in Washington, D.C..
+He married his first wife, the sculptor Anne Truitt, in September 1947 in Washington, D.C.
 In spring 1948 he went to work for Life magazine in New York, then became their Washington correspondent.
-He spent three years with Life in San Francisco, then he returned to Washington, D.C. in May 1960 to become the personal assistant to Philip Graham at the Washington Post, where he rose to become vice president.
+He spent three years with Life in San Francisco, then he returned to Washington, D.C., in May 1960 to become the personal assistant to Philip Graham at the Washington Post, where he rose to become vice president.
 He also worked for Time, served as publisher of Art News, and became vice president of Newsweek in 1964.

 Later in 1963, Truitt left the Post and moved to Tokyo as the Japan bureau chief for Newsweek.
 The Truitts later returned to Washington and to the Post.